 - Autonomous and glitch-free update of duty cycle values directly from memory through EasyDMA

 - Change of polarity, duty-cycle, and base frequency possibly on every PWM period

 - Data RAM sequences can be repeated or connected into loops

 All the details of the PWM specification can be found at

 The wave counter is responsible for generating the pulses at a duty-cycle that depends on the compare values, and at a frequency that depends on COUNTERTOP.
 There is one common 15-bit counter with four compare channels.
 Thus, all four channels will share the same period (PWM frequency) but can have individual duty-cycle and polarity.
 The polarity is set by the value read from RAM, while the MODE register controls if the counter counts up, or up and down.
 The timer top value is controlled by the COUNTERTOP register.
 This register value in conjunction with the selected PRESCALER of the PWM_CLK will result in a given PWM period.
 A COUNTERTOP value smaller than the compare setting will result in a state where no PWM edges are generated.
 Respectively, OUT[n] is held high, given that the polarity is set to FallingEdge.

 All the compare registers are internal and can only be configured through the decoder presented later.

-By using the wave counter, basically it can generate two difference waveforms.
+By using the wave counter, basically, it can generate two different waveforms.